-We are committed to creating and maintaining records which document our activities, to supporting good governance and to complying with legal and statutory requirements, in particular the Freedom of Information Act 2000, the Public Records Act 1958, the Data Protection Act 2018 and the General Data Protection Regulation.
+We recognise our obligations to create and maintain records which document our activities, to support good governance and to comply with legal and statutory requirements, in particular the Freedom of Information Act 2000, the Public Records Act 1958, the Data Protection Act 2018 and the UK General Data Protection Regulation.

 The British Council is committed to: